dustyweisner/ECE281_Lab4/README.md

 ![](https://github.com/dustyweisner/ECE281_Lab4/blob/master/PRISM_Reverse.GIF?raw=true)

-The program continues to jump using the JN instruction until the accumulator is not negative.
+The program continues to jump using the JN instruction starting at around 195 ns jumping to address $02, which is the ROR command, until the accumulator is not negative.
+Notice that the least significant bit is first followed by $0 at 225 ns.
 When the jumps end, it continues through an infinite loop as to not crash using the JMP instruction.